loopnaz/loopnaz/content/about/values.md

 Our prayer and our primary response to the mission we’ve received is to engage our neighbors and our city leaders by establishing a full-scale system of Nazarene Compassionate Ministries in Chicago.

-Whether you need help making it through the day or becoming a neighbor to someone else who does, we’re here to for you like the Samaritan was for the man on the Jericho Road in Jesus’s story from Luke 10.
+Whether you need help making it through the day or becoming a neighbor to someone else who does, we wnat to be here for you like the Samaritan was for the man on the Jericho Road in Jesus’s story from Luke 10.
 Let’s help each other to ‘love the Lord your God with all your heart, with all your being, with all your strength, and with all your mind, and love your neighbor as yourself.’

 Find us on our [daily prayer walk][prayer-walk] or [contact us][contact] for help or to volunteer.